 Dill & Dijon Potato Salad

-• Red potatoes make the best potatoes for this easy recipe but any thin skin new potatoes will work.
+• Red potatoes are the best option for this easy recipe, but any thin-skin new potatoes will work.

 • Store potato salad in an airtight container or covered in plastic wrap in the fridge for up to 3 days.